heylf/CNBM/README.md

 ---------
 As a result the user get the following main output:

+- /Output/Regression/RegressionOut.txt <br />
-/Output/Regression/RegressionOut.txt [predicted cancer stages for the patients of interest from the MLR, the prediction error and the details of the model]
+[predicted cancer stages for the patients of interest from the MLR, the prediction error and the details of the model]
+- /Output/SVM/SVMOut.txt
-/Output/SVM/SVMOut.txt 		     [predicted cancer stages for the patients of interest from the SVM and the prediction error] /Output/GeneExpression/*.txt	     [three biggest modules of the gene expression network based on Pearson correlation] /Output/GeneExpression/Partial/*.txt	     [three biggest modules of the gene expression network based on Patial correlation] /Output/Protein/*.txt			[three biggest modules of the protein network based on Pearson correlation] /Output/Protein/Partial/*.txt			[three biggest modules of the protein network based on Pearson correlation]
+[predicted cancer stages for the patients of interest from the SVM and the prediction error]
+- /Output/GeneExpression/*.txt
+[three biggest modules of the gene expression network based on Pearson correlation]
+- /Output/GeneExpression/Partial/*.txt
+[three biggest modules of the gene expression network based on Patial correlation]
+- /Output/Protein/*.txt
+[three biggest modules of the protein network based on Pearson correlation]
+- /Output/Protein/Partial/*.txt
+[three biggest modules of the protein network based on Pearson correlation]